Published: 06/06/2024

 My listening setup consisted of a Restek V1 preamplifier with external “Kassel” power supply.
 The preamp had been upgraded with new caps and ops by Restek a few years earlier and had generally performed well since.
 The amplifier was Symphonic Line’s RG11 MK5 S. I used Symphonic Line’s “Das Schnelle” interconnect between my Cambridge DAC Magic and the preamp as well as an older Symphonic Line Harmony HD cable between the preamp and the power amplifier.
 The Sansui SR-525 direct drive turntable was connected via my own silver solid-core interconnects, which generally served well in this position.

 Connecting the Terminator 5 to my Tannoy XT8f floor-standing loudspeakers, I noticed how positively solid the single-wire design makes these cables feel.
 The materials are highly durable and still looked great after more than 30 years of service.
-As non of the wires in my test were made for bi-wiring applications, I had re-fitted the Tannoy’s dual binding posts with bridges made of 4mm solid-core copper wires cut and stripped from home installation cables.
+As none of the wires in my test were made for bi-wiring applications, I had re-fitted the Tannoy’s dual binding posts with bridges made of 4mm solid-core copper wires cut and stripped from home installation cables.
 I connected the speaker wires in the typical fashion for single-wiring, directly addressing Tannoy’s dual-concentric drivers and then running the bridge down to the bass units from there.

 From my listening position, I enjoyed the sophisticated look of the MIT cables.
 The network box was placed on the carpet floor right next to the speakers with the Terminator branding being clearly visible.
 This was my most “modern”-sounding setup, as the Tannoys could offer lots of musical detail, and the Restek V1 preamplifier, too, contributed to an open and transparent sound.
 The RG11 MK5 S is a highly musical and exact amplifier offering superb dynamics as well as tonality.
 From my first impression, it did not sound quite as tonally dark and rich as the Symphonic Line RG9 integrated amp, which would again appeal to a more modern Zeitgeist.
 The Symphonic Line interconnects could be quite unforgiving of flaws, and it was good fortune that neither of the components had the tendency to sound harsh.